The Public Relations BlogDigital PRInbound CommunicationsIceberg Publishing: The Cool Way to Grow Traffic and Conversions

 This article will show why most brands should rethink their website structure.

-As a digital strategist, I’ve helped many brands convert to Iceberg Publishing, where they focus less on one single front page and instead strive to construct a website of “a thousand front pages.”
+As a digital strategist, I’ve helped many brands convert to iceberg publishing, which focuses less on one single front page and instead strives to construct a website with “a thousand front pages.”

-Too many organisation clutter their front page.
-Internet-savvy businesses like Google don’t.
+Many organisation clutter their front page.
+Internet-savvy businesses like Google keep it clean.

 The Google Front Page